Last Updated August 2022

 You represent and warrant that: (i) you are not located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a “terrorist supporting” country; and (ii) you are not listed on any U.S. Government “watch list” of prohibited or restricted parties, including the Specially Designated Nationals list published by the Office of Foreign Assets Control of the U.S. Treasury or the Denied Persons List published by the U.S. Department of Commerce.

-Operational and Marketing SMS/MMS Text Messaging
+SMS/MMS Text Messaging

 In all cases, text messages will only be sent to individuals who have opted in to the specific SMS program.